DyXel/ygopen-srv/README.md

 ## Build

-On Linux, do `./premake5 gmake2 && make -Cbuild` for a debug build, or `make -Cbuild config=release` for a release build.
+On Linux, do `./premake5 gmake2 && make -Cbuild` for a debug build.
+Specify `config=release` for a release build and make sure to set your compiler with `CXX=`

 On Windows, do `./premake5.exe vs2017` or `./premake5.exe vs2019` to create the solution files and then build from the generated Visual Studio `.sln` file in `build`.

-On macOS, do `./premake5 gmake2 && make -Cbuild CC=gcc-9 CXX=g++-9` for a GCC debug build, assuming you installed GCC with brew.
+On macOS, do `./premake5 gmake2 && make -Cbuild CXX=g++-9` for a GCC debug build, assuming you installed GCC with brew.